DamianRozpedowski/DamianRozpedowski/README.md

 # Damian Rozpedowski

-**`CS Student at Queens College (CodePath IOS & SWE / EverUp Micro-Credentials SWE)`**
+**`CS Graduate (SWE Intern at Unadat / CodePath IOS & SWE / EverUp Micro-Credentials SWE)`**

-I'm a Computer Science Students at CUNY Queens College.
+I'm a Computer Science Graduate from CUNY Queens College.
+I've interned as a Software Engineer at Unadat.
 I've been a part of the CodePath IOS Development and Software Engineering course as well as the EverUp Micro-Credentials course in Software Engineering.

    <p align="left">
       <a href="https://www.linkedin.com/in/damianroz/)">